Autolinee Toscane: New buses

 Three Volkswagen Crafter minibuses were delivered on 25 May 2022 to operate in the historic center of Montepulciano.
-The minibuses have a length of 7 m, a width of 2 m and can transport 25 passengers; they are slightly smaller than the standards provided for this category, just to be suitable to transit within the historic center of Montepulciano, with its narrow streets, particular slopes and access gates through medieval doors.
-The Crafters have been modified by Carind International of Campello sul Clitunno specialized in changing transport vehicles according to the required needs.
+The minibuses have a length of 7 m, a width of 2 m and can carry 25 passengers.
+They are slightly smaller by the standards required for the category, just to be suitable to transit within the historic center of Montepulciano, with its narrow streets, particular slopes and access gates through medieval doors.
+The Crafters have been modified by Carind International of Campello sul Clitunno, a company specialized in changing transport vehicles according to the required needs.